jwasala/tuner_app/README.md

 * Guided tuning of selected instruments (6-string guitar, ukulele, etc.) for each string.

 ### Tech stack
-Tuner App is written purely in Python with help of the following libraries:
+Tuner App is written purely in Python.
+Used libraries include:
 * numpy
 * scipy
 * sounddevice